mwi33/Notes/Courses/MS-102/Microsoft 365 - Enterprise Administrator Expert/MS-102 Configure your Microsoft 365 tenant/MS-102 Manage users, licenses and mail contacts in MS-365.md

 ### Create and manage mail contacts

+In Exchange Online Organizations, mail contacts are mail enabled objects that contain information about people that exist outside of your organization.

 #### Permissions needed to create mail contacts

+The required permissions for creating mail contacts can come from either:

+1. Recipient Management role group;
+2. Organization Management role group; and
+3. Mail recipient role.

 #### Use the new EAC to create mail contacts

+Use the following steps to create mail contacts in the new Exchange Admin Centre (EAC):

+1.

 #### Use the new EAC to modify mail contacts